Paris attacks seen causing short-term global markets drop

 Traditional safety plays into assets such as U.S. Treasury bonds would also go against the prevailing market trend of discounting an interest rate rise from the Federal Reserve next month.
 With few expecting the fallout from the attack to be big enough to affect Fed decision making, any Monday move will likely be short lived.

-The benchmark U.S. Treasury futures contract TYc1 rose on Sunday to hit its highest since Nov.
+The benchmark U.S. Treasury futures contract rose on Sunday to hit its highest since Nov.
 6.

 One reason for a possible volatile move into Treasuries is because the Fed rate hike anticipation has prompted heavy short positions in the 10-year Treasury.
 That could exacerbate any move into safe-have government debt.